Ethnic Studies

 Graduates of Berkeley’s Ethnic Studies PhD program currently hold positions at the nation’s most prestigious research universities, including Yale, Cornell, NYU, Rutgers, UCLA, UCSD, and Berkeley; others have pursued careers at tribal colleges and liberal arts colleges.
 Some graduates have chosen paths other than academia and work in areas such as public policy and museum administration.
 For a glimpse of what our graduates have accomplished, see the alumni directory.

 Our graduate program has trained generations of award-winning scholars, dedicated teachers and social-cultural critics who now work in a wide range of academic, cultural, private, and public institutions.
-Our graduate students continually receive the most prestigious national fellowships and awards, such as those granted by the Ford Foundation, the National Science Foundation (NSF), and the Andrew W. Mellon Foundation, and have one of the highest placement rates (78.6%) among all UC Berkeley doctoral programs (57.2%).
+Our graduate students continually receive the most prestigious national fellowships and awards, such as those granted by the Ford Foundation, the National Science Foundation (NSF), and the Andrew W. Mellon Foundation.

 Faculty